McConnell Unit: History

 As of 2001, the unit's warden was Leslie W. Woods.
-That year it had 2,806 prisoners.
+That year, it had 2,806 prisoners.
 Many of the prisoners were Hispanic and Latino, since the prison is in the South Texas region.
-As of 2001 the prison had 570 prison guards and 273 other employees.
+As of 2001, the prison had 570 prison guards and 273 other employees.

-In May 2003 Darrel Wafer, a 40-year-old prisoner, was left in a hot shower.
+In May 2003, Darrel Wafer, a 40-year-old prisoner, was left in a hot shower.
 Because guards and a nurse did not remove him in time, Wafer died of hyperthermia.

 On August 1, 2004, prisoner Micah "Mike" Burrell died of an asthma attack.
 According to Texas Civil Rights Project attorney Scott Medlock, the prison guards decided not to assist him, and 15 other people (by 2007) had died due to negligence issues.
 Eileen Kennedy, the assistant warden of McConnell at the time, stated that she was unaware that a policy stating that an asthmatic should not be housed alone existed.

 In 2013, in federal court, 14 prison guards at McConnell and 11 other individuals pleaded guilty to operating a smuggling ring in the prison.
-The individuals convicted of violating the Racketeer Influenced and Corrupt Organizations Act (RICO) act got federal prison.
+The individuals convicted of violating the Racketeer Influenced and Corrupt Organizations Act got federal prison terms.
 Others got prison and/or probation time.

 Operations

-According to Major Brian Rodeen, as of 2001 many of the prisoners at McConnell have life sentences and most have sentences of over 45 years.
-Joseph T. Hallinan, author of Going Up the River: Travels in a Prison Nation, wrote that "The convicts at the McConnell Unit are among the most hardened in the Texas prison system."
+According to Major Brian Rodeen, as of 2001, many of the prisoners at McConnell have life sentences and most have sentences over 45 years.
+Joseph T. Hallinan, author of Going Up the River: Travels in a Prison Nation, wrote, "The convicts at the McConnell Unit are among the most hardened in the Texas prison system."

-As of 2001 the "administrative segregation" area, with 504 cells, had 504 prisoners segregated by race to prevent gang violence.
+As of 2001, the "administrative segregation" area, with 504 cells, had 504 prisoners segregated by race to prevent gang violence.
 The cells, divided into pods labeled by letters of the alphabet, included members of the Mexican Mafia.
-According to prison guards quoted in Going Up the River, the A pod includes gang leaders who do not wish to disturb the situation around them and therefore is quieter, while the F pod has lower ranking members and therefore is more tense.
-Rodeen referred to the McConnell ad seg section as being among the most dangerous in Texas.
+According to prison guards quoted in Going Up the River, the A pod includes gang leaders who do not wish to disturb the situation around them and therefore is quieter, while the F pod has lower-ranking members, so is more tense.
+Rodeen referred to the McConnell administrative segregation section as being among the most dangerous in Texas.